SU(2)-Symmetric Spin-Boson Model: Quantum Criticality, Fixed-Point Annihilation, and Duality

-The two-loop beta function in Eq.~\eqref{beta_wk} does display {\em two} non-trivial fixed points at $\alpha^\ast_{1,2} = \frac{1}{4} [1 \pm \sqrt{1 - 2(1-s)}]$, with $\alpha^\ast_2$ being the stable CR fixed point of Eq.~\eqref{alstar}, and $\alpha^\ast_1$ being infrared unstable.
+The two-loop beta function in Eq.~\eqref{beta_wk} does display {\em two} nontrivial fixed points at $\alpha^\ast_{1,2} = \frac{1}{4} [1 \pm \sqrt{1 - 2(1-s)}]$, with $\alpha^\ast_2$ being the stable CR fixed point of Eq.~\eqref{alstar}, and $\alpha^\ast_1$ being infrared unstable.
 These two fixed points approach each other upon decreasing $s$ from unity, such that they collide as $s\to s^{\ast,+}$, with $s^\ast=1/2$ from \eqref{beta_wk}.
 Although $\alpha^\ast_1$ is outside the regime of validity of the epsilon expansion, the comparison with numerics suggests to identify $\alpha^\ast_1$ with the quantum critical (QC) fixed point controlling the transition between the CR and L phases.

-The resulting schematic RG flow is depicted in Fig.~\ref{fig:RG}: Two intermediate-coupling fixed points exist for $s^\ast<s<1$, while they disappear for $s<s^\ast$ leaving only run-away flow to strong coupling.
-As we show below, our numerical results not only prove this picture to be correct but also indicate a surprising duality between the CR and QC fixed points.
+The resulting schematic RG flow is depicted in Fig.~\ref{fig:RG}: Two intermediate-coupling fixed points exist for $s^\ast<s<1$, while they disappear for $s<s^\ast$ leaving only runaway flow to strong coupling.
+As we show below, our numerical results not only prove this picture to be correct but also indicate a surprising duality between the CR and QC fixed points; below, we will use this duality with Eqs.~\eqref{beta_wk} and \eqref{alstar} to make analytical predictions at strong coupling.

-\paragraph*{QMC method.} For our simulations, we used an exact QMC method for retarded interactions \cite{weber21}.
-It is based on the fact that the trace over the bosonic bath can be calculated analytically to obtain a nonlocal spin interaction in imaginary time.
-Our QMC method stochastically samples a diagrammatic expansion of the partition function in the retarded interaction \cite{weber17} which is a generalization of the stochastic series expansion with directed-loop updates \cite{dirloop02}.
-The recently-developed wormhole moves \cite{weber21} enable efficient global updates for the nonlocal spin-flip vertices in a world-line configuration.
-A detailed description of our method can be found in Ref.~\onlinecite{weber21}.
+\textit{QMC method.}--- For our simulations, we used an exact QMC method with global wormhole updates \cite{weber21} that samples a diagrammatic expansion of the partition function in the retarded spin interaction \cite{weber17}, originating from tracing out the bosonic bath in Eq.~\eqref{eq:h} analytically.
+A detailed description of our method can be found in Ref.~\cite{weber21}.

-\paragraph*{QMC results.} To determine the phase diagram in Fig.~\ref{fig:phd}(a), we calculate the dynamical spin susceptibility